ESLAND Awards

-The ESLAND Awards (Spanish: Premios ESLAND) are an annual awards ceremony given to content creation from Spain, Latin America, and Andorra, by Spanish YouTuber and streamer David Cánovas Martínez "TheGrefg".
+The ESLAND Awards (Spanish: Premios ESLAND) are an annual awards ceremony given to content creation from Spain, Hispanic America, and Andorra, by Spanish YouTuber and streamer David Cánovas Martínez "TheGrefg".
 The winners of each award are chosen by public vote and from among the top content creators in the Spanish-speaking community.

 The first edition took place on January 17, 2022, at the Palau de la Música Catalana, Barcelona, and was streamed live on the streamer's Twitch channel.
 With more than 1 million sixty thousand viewers, it became the third most watched stream on the platform.

 "ESLAND" is an acronym that refers to "España", "Latinoamérica" and "Andorra" (Spain, Latin America and Andorra).

 History

 On December 4, 2021, TheGrefg announced the arrival of the Esland Awards through its Twitter account.
 There he detailed that it would take place on January 17 of the following year, from 18:00 to 23:00 (CET).
 The winner of each award would be chosen by a public vote, through the website, and the private votes of "150 of the most important content creators in the Spanish-speaking community".

 The event was presented by TheGrefg himself, who called it "the most important project of his life".
 On the other hand, some media considered it "the Goya of Twitch" or "of the streamer world".

-TheGrefg stated that in a supposed second edition, the Esland would be held in Latin America to "have worldwide coverage".
-It will be on 29 January 2023 at Auditorio Nacional in Ciudad de Mexico.
+TheGrefg stated that in a second edition, the Esland would be held in Hispanic America to "have worldwide coverage".
+It was held on 29 January 2023 at the Auditorio Nacional in Mexico City.